-Definition 5.1: Cooperative Scheduling (CS) Policy is the strategy in which K packets of a file F are transmitted in two stages.
+Definition 5.1: Cooperative Scheduling (CS) is a strategy in which K packets of a file F are transmitted in two stages.
 For every packet, in the first stage, the base station transmits the packet until at least M nodes can decode the packet.
 In the second stage, the packet is re-transmitted cooperatively by the base station and the M nodes who have successfully decoded the packet.

-It turns out that by letting M grow only logarithmically with N, or even faster like $(\log N)^r$ for r > 1, we can achieve most of the gain offered by cooperation and can reduce the delay to within a factor two of the delay in a noiseless channel for any K.
+It turns out that by letting M grow slightly faster than logarithmically with N, i.e., $(\log N)^r$ for any r > 1, we can achieve most of the gain offered by cooperation and can reduce the average delay to within a factor two of that in a noiseless channel for any K.